An introduction to axions and their detection

 An independent method to confirm the existence of such an exotic cooling mechanism is offered by the direct observation of the period change of single WD variable stars, i.e. WDs whose luminosity oscillates due to gravity pulsations within themselves.
 This allows to measure the cooling rate directly for that particular star.
 However, due to the slow rate of period change, very long observations (decades apart) are needed, and they are available for just a few stars~\cite{Corsico:2019nmr}.
 Interestingly, for all those cases the rate of change measured is larger than expected, hinting at an additional cooling channel.
 When interpreted as $g_{ae}$-mediated axion production, they point to values in the ballpark of a few $10^{-13}$.

 Another good observable to constrain $g_{ae}$ is the luminosity of the RGB tip, the point of maximum luminosity, when RBG stars reach the condition to ignite Helium (known as the He-flash).
-This observable has been studied for two globular clusters, M5\cite{Viaux:2013lha} and M3\cite{Straniero:2018fbv}, but more recently extended to many more clusters and better distance determinations data quality~\cite{Straniero:2020iyi,Capozzi:2020cbu} providing an upper limit:
+This observable has been originally studied for two globular clusters, M5\cite{Viaux:2013lha} and M3\cite{Straniero:2018fbv}, but more recently extended to many more clusters and with better data quality in distance determination~\cite{Straniero:2020iyi,Capozzi:2020cbu} providing an upper limit:

 The statistical combination of the results from the WDLF, the WD pulsation and the RGB stars favors the axion solution with slightly more than $\sim3\sigma$, providing a good fit and a best fit range~\cite{Giannotti:2017hny}: